 If the device is not switched off during the game, the owner will get a 10 minutes penalty on the chess clock.
 This can result in a loss if the player does not have enough time left on the clock.
 The result for the opponent will be decided by the arbiter.

 When a player enters the playing hall after the games have started, the player can switch off all devices before playing the first move.

-15. By signing up for the tournament subjecting the player to the > competition rules. > > Deputy arbiter: FA Francesco Canabate (Esp), NA Willem Penninck (Bel) en NA > Kurt Piceu (Bel).
+15. By signing up for the tournament subjecting the player to the competition rules.

+(Deputy arbiter: NA Willem Penninck (Bel) en NA Kurt Piceu (Bel).